 (ii) High polarising power

-Because of these above two factors, lithium has some points of differences between other alkali metals and some similarities with magnesium.
+Because of these two factors, lithium has some points of differences between other alkali metals and some similarities with magnesium.

-(ii) Similarities between Lithium and Magnesium
+(ii) Similarities Between Lithium And Magnesium

 The similarity between lithium and magnesium is also known as the diagonal relationship with magnesium.
 This similarity between lithium and magnesium arises because of their similar sizes.

-Some Important Compounds of Sodium
+Some Important Compounds Of Sodium

 There are some important compounds of sodium from an industrial basis.
 Their production and uses are discussed below.